mtosity/2048-react-wpf-zalo/README.md

 * The project will start at localhost:3000

 ### What in this project
-1. Using typescript, redux, react-spring to animate
+1. Using hooks, typescript, redux, react-spring to animate
 2. Controll by arrow key, can swipe in smarthphone
 3. Scale animation when title combined and new title appeare
 4. Turn website to app